 Guests can enjoy amenities such as a fitness center and the on-site Italian restaurant, Donna, which opens onto a striking glass-covered atrium courtyard.
 The atrium, with its bold red-and-white checkerboard marble tiles and plush bench seating, provides a vibrant setting for breakfast, dinner, or late-night drinks.

-25hours Hotel Paper Island
+25hours Hotel Paper Island (Christianshavn / Paper Island)

 25hours Hotel Paper Island is a creatively designed hotel located on Christiansholm, a newly developed area in Copenhagen’s harbor, better known as Paper Island.
 Designed by Danish architecture firm COBE and with interiors by Swedish studio Stylt Trampoli, the hotel draws inspiration from Nordic summerhouses.
 The structure combines sloping roofs with natural materials, while the interiors blend maritime references—like wood paneling and vintage nautical elements—with modern furnishings and playful details.

 The hotel offers 128 rooms that reflect the relaxed atmosphere of a Danish coastal getaway.
 Guests can enjoy Schindelhauer bicycles for exploring the city.
 Dining options include the Asian-inspired Tiger Lily restaurant, the all-day Nomad Day Bar, and the casual Victory Public House.
-The hotel also features a curated concept store and flexible creative spaces—such as the Hack Shack and Survival Studio—designed for workshops, meetings, or events.
+The hotel also features a curated concept store and flexible creative spaces, such as the Hack Shack and Survival Studio, designed for workshops, meetings, or events.
+Paper Island, once a paper storage facility for the Danish press, has been transformed into a cultural and culinary destination just across the canal from Nyhavn.

-Steel House Copenhagen (Hostel)
+Steel House Copenhagen (Vesterbro / City Center)

 Steel House Copenhagen is a design-driven hostel in the vibrant Vesterbro district, combining the affordability of a hostel with the style and amenities of a boutique hotel.
 Housed in a former metalworkers’ union building, the property was redesigned by the Duncalf studio to reflect its industrial roots.
 Its exterior features a weathered steel finish, while the interiors pair exposed structural elements with warm lighting and soft textures to create a welcoming, contemporary atmosphere.